wolandark/vim-ddgpb/README.md

 # Usage
 Put your cursor on a word and press the `F3` key to search duckduckgo for the word under the cursor.

-Put your cursor on a word and press the `F4` key to search duckduckgo for the word under the cursor with w3m in a tmux pane.
+Put your cursor on a word and press the `F4` key to search duckduckgo for the word under the cursor in a tmux pane using w3m terminal browser.

-Select visually and press `\s` (that is not `<Leader>s`) to search duckduckgo for the content of the visual selection.
+Select visually and press `<F7>` to search duckduckgo for the content of the visual selection.

-Select visually and press `\t` (that is not `<Leader>t`) to search duckduckgo for the content of the visual selection with w3m in a tmux pane.
+Select visually and press `<F8>` to search duckduckgo for the content of the visual selection in a tmux pane using w3m terminal browser.

-Select visually and press `\p` (that is not `<Leader>p`) to submit the content of the visual selection to 0x0.st pastebin service.
+Select visually and press `<F12>` to submit the content of the visual selection to 0x0.st pastebin service.

 # DDG Demo
 ![output-ddg-2](https://github.com/wolandark/vim-ddg/assets/107309764/03e05a9b-4475-4c18-b9b0-d9cb48ecf354)